MSc/Postgraduate Diploma Science Communication

-As well as drawing on the academic and practical experience of staff within the Science Communication Unit, our MSc programme gives you an opportunity to meet a range of visiting lecturers and benefit from their practical experience.
+As well as drawing on the academic and practical experience of staff within the Science Communication Unit, our MSc course gives you an opportunity to meet a range of visiting lecturers.
+Many of these work in the industry and you can benefit from their real-world practical experience.
 This also provides an excellent networking opportunity for students interested in developing contacts among science communication practitioners.

-The course combines a solid theoretical background with practical skill development, and has excellent links with the sectors and industries it informs.
+The course is structured in a way that enables those working to study with us.
+It combines a solid theoretical background with practical skill development and has excellent links with the sectors and industries it informs.
 Visiting specialists also help you understand what they are looking for in future employees.

 Inspirational and vocational